MaaemoDinner at the Chef's Table (Two Michelin Stars)

-A Michelin starred restaurant is usually not where we dine on a regular Thursday after work.
-This kind of luxury is reserved for vacations.
-However, we realized that by following this logic we would never get to test the best restaurants in our own hometown.
-Thus, when our good friend André Blomberg-Nygård asked if we wanted to join for a small snack at his favorite neighborhood shack, Maaemo, we accepted his invitation.
+A Michelin-starred restaurant is usually not where we dine on a regular Thursday after work.
+This kind of luxury is reserved for vacations or special occasions.
+However, we realized that by following this logic we would maybe never get to test the best restaurants in our own hometown.
+Thus, when our friend André Blomberg-Nygård asked if we wanted to join for a small snack at his favorite neighborhood shack, Maaemo, we decided to accept.
+Pontus Dahlström welcomed us as we entered.
+We were late and André had already waited for us 15 minutes upstairs.
+That’s not the worst place to wait, though, so he wasn’t too upset.

 All of the ingredients at Maaemo are organic, and most of the produce is sourced within a 100 km radius of Oslo.
-Esben explains that the menu is a reflection of the Norwegian nature, and they even go into the forest themselves to forage wild plants and flowers.
-The wine is organic as well, and some of it is biodynamic, but Pontus doesn’t choose strictly natural wines like we experienced at restaurants like Noma and Relæ in Copenhagen.
+Esben explained that the menu is a reflection of the Norwegian nature, and they even go into the forest themselves to forage wild plants and flowers.
+The wine is organic as well, and some of it is biodynamic, but Pontus doesn’t choose strictly natural wines as we’ve experienced at restaurants like Noma and Relæ in Copenhagen.

 Hvordan booker man chefs table?
 Via mail?
 Og kan man booke seg inn som en person og dermed ende opp med andre randoms, eller må man være en hel gjeng for å få booket bordet?